TabithaClitus/sentiment_analysis/README.md

 Fine-Tuning: Using the Hugging Face Trainer API, we fine-tuned the base model on the airline tweet dataset for 3 epochs.
 This process specialized the model for the task of sentiment analysis in this specific context.

 Evaluation: The best-performing model (from epoch 2) achieved a validation accuracy of 73.75%.
-This model was saved and is the one used in the Streamlit application.
+This model was saved and is the one used in the Gradio application.